OH!!! Fermentation, Wellness, and the Magic of Food!

 sightseeing

 A fermentation theme park run by Pickles Corporation, a tsukemono (Japanese pickles) maker.
 There are select shops for fermented foods, cafes, restaurants, and workshops available.
-You can eat dishes made with rice bran and lactic acid bacteria, buy pickles and fermented foods carefully selected from all over the country.
-You can also experience fermentation directly with any of the workshops to make kimchi, pickled bran, and seasonal dishes.
+You can eat dishes made with koji (rice with added fermentation culture) and lactic acid bacteria, and buy pickles and fermented foods carefully selected from all over the country.
+You can also experience making fermented foods yourself, such as kimchi, nukazuke (rice bran pickles) and seasonal dishes, in one of the many workshops.

 Basic Information